Home | About Robert Richter | Video/Filmography | Contact Us | Support | Site map

 The life, times and pediatric pioneering of one of the 20th century's most important and influential figures, a genuine American folk hero.

-"One of the most influential people of this century."
+"One of the most influential people

 —Life Magazine